Australian rules football positions: Interchange bench

 Players named as the interchange, also often known as the "bench", are not permitted to enter the field of play unless substituting for a player during the game.
-Up to four players can be named on the bench; this number has steadily increased from a single player in the 1930s.
+Currently at the professional level, five players can be named on the bench; this number has steadily increased from a single player in the 1930s.
 Representative teams (such as State of Origin teams or honorific teams such as the AFL Team of the Century), practise and exhibition matches often feature an extended interchange bench of up to six or eight players.

-Until the 1970s, the single interchange player, known as the "nineteenth man" or the "reserve" acted only as a substitution for an injured or out-of-form player; the player substituted out of the game could take no further part.
-Since the 1970s, interchange has increased from two to three to four players, and substitutions may be made as often as the coach wishes, with players allowed to be moved onto and off from the ground for several rests during the game.
+Until the 1940s, the single interchange player, known as the "nineteenth man" or the "reserve" acted only as a substitution for an injured or out-of-form player; the player substituted out of the game could take no further part.
+A second "twentieth man" was introduced in the VFL in 1946.
+Since the late 1970s, the substitute was changed to unlimited interchange, and has slowly increased from two to the current five players.
+Whilst substitutions could have been made as often as the coach wishes, until the 2000s, players were not mainly interchanged for injuries, tactical changes or as punishment ("dragging the player off").
+Since the 2000s, the players began to be regularly moved onto and off from the ground for several rests during the game.
+A cap on the number of interchanges allowed was introduced.

-The four players named on the interchange bench in the teamsheet (which is submitted ninety minutes before the commencement of the game) must actually start on the bench; however, they may be substituted immediately if the coach wishes.
+The five players named on the interchange bench in the teamsheet (which is submitted ninety minutes before the commencement of the game) must actually start on the bench; however, they may be substituted immediately if the coach wishes.

 Substitute

 From 2011 until 2015, the AFL level interchange rules provided that each team was permitted three interchange players (instead of four) and one substitute player.

 The substitute sat on the bench and began the game wearing a green vest over his playing guernsey.
 He was not permitted to enter the field of play, nor be interchanged while wearing the green vest.
 At any time during the game, he could be substituted for one of the other players in the team—either on the ground or on the bench.
 He took off his green vest, and the player he substituted put on a red vest.
 The player in the red vest could take no further part in the game.
 Teams were limited to a single substitution per game.
 Players were substituted for tactical reasons or to replace an injured player.

 At the start of the 2016 season, the substitute rule was removed, returning to four available interchange players.

 The substitute returned in the 2021 season, but was only available to replace an injured player, with the regular sub (to be used for any reason) returning for the 2023 season.
+In 2026, the substitute rule was abolished again, and converted to a fifth interchange player able to be freely used.